-At June 30, 2011 and 2010, treasury stock consisted of 1,739,574 and 1,901,242 shares of common stock, respectively.
-The Company issued 161,668 shares of treasury stock in fiscal 2011, to fulfill its obligations under the stock option plans and restricted stock grants.
+The total number of shares of common stock outstanding at June 30, 2012, 2011 and 2010 was 11,304,487, 11,359,894 and 11,198,226, respectively.
+At June 30, 2012 and 2011, treasury stock consisted of 1,794,981 and 1,739,574 shares of common stock, respectively.
+The Company issued 69,593 and 161,668 shares of treasury stock in fiscal 2012 and 2011, respectively, to fulfill its obligations under the stock option plans and restricted stock grants.
 The difference between the cost of treasury shares and the option price is recorded in common stock.

 On February 1, 2008, the Board of Directors authorized the purchase of 500,000 shares of Common Stock at market values.
+In fiscal 2012, the Company purchased 125,000 shares of its outstanding common stock at an average price of \$19.40 per share for a total cost of \$2,425,000.
 In fiscal 2009, the Company purchased 250,000 shares of its outstanding common stock at an average price of \$7.25 per share for a total cost of \$1,812,500.
+On July 27, 2012, the Board of Directors authorized the purchase of an additional 375,000 shares of Common Stock at market values.
+This authorization has no expiration.

-Cash dividends per share were \$0.30, \$0.28 and \$0.28 in fiscal 2011, 2010 and 2009, respectively.
+Cash dividends per share were \$0.34, \$0.30 and \$0.28 in fiscal 2012, 2011 and 2010, respectively.

 Effective June 30, 2008, the Company's Board of Directors established a Shareholder Rights Plan and distributed to shareholders one preferred stock purchase right (a "Right') for each outstanding share of common stock.
+This Shareholder Rights Plan was amended on May 1, 2012.
 Under certain circumstances, a Right can be exercised to purchase one four-hundredth of a share of Series A Junior Preferred Stock at an exercise price of \$125, subject to certain anti-dilution adjustments.
-The Rights will become exercisable on the earlier of: (i) ten business days following a public announcement that a person or group of affiliated or associated persons (an "Acquiring Person") has acquired, or obtained the right to acquire from shareholders, beneficial ownership of 15% or more of the outstanding Company's common stock (or 30% or more in the case of any person or group which currently owns 15% or more of the shares or who shall become the beneficial owner of 15% or more of the shares as a result of any transfer by reason of the death of or by gift from any other person who is an affiliate or an associate of such existing holder or by succeeding such a person as trustee of a trust existing on the Record Date ("Existing Holder")) or (ii) ten business days following the commencement of a tender offer or exchange offer that would result in a person or group beneficially owning 15% or more of such outstanding Common Stock (or 30% or more for an Existing Holder), as such periods may be extended pursuant to the Rights Agreement.
+The Rights will become exercisable on the earlier of: (i) ten business days following a public announcement that a person or group of affiliated or associated persons (an "Acquiring Person") has acquired, or obtained the right to acquire from shareholders, beneficial ownership of 20% or more of the outstanding Company's common stock (or 30% or more in the case of any person or group which currently owns 20% or more of the shares or who shall become the beneficial owner of 20% or more of the shares as a result of any transfer by reason of the death of or by gift from any other person who is an affiliate or an associate of such existing holder or by succeeding such a person as trustee of a trust existing on the Record Date ("Existing Holder")) or (ii) ten business days following the commencement of a tender offer or exchange offer that would result in a person or group beneficially owning 20% or more of such outstanding Common Stock (or 30% or more for an Existing Holder), as such periods may be extended pursuant to the Rights Agreement.
 In the event that any person or group becomes an Acquiring Person, each holder of a Right shall thereafter have the right to receive, upon exercise, in lieu of Preferred Stock, common stock of the Company having a value equal to two times the exercise price of the Right.
-However, Rights are not exercisable as described in this paragraph until such time as the Rights are no longer redeemable by the Company as set forth below.
-Notwithstanding any of the foregoing, if any person becomes an Acquiring Person all Rights that are, or (under certain circumstances specif date hereof.
-Immediately upon the action of the Board of Directors ordering redemption of the Rights, the Rights will terminate and the only right of the holders of Rights will be to receive the \$.01 redemption price.
+However, Rights are not exercisable as described in this paragraph until such time as the Rights har en o longer redeemable by the Company as set forth below.
+Notwithstanding any of the foregoing, if any person becomes an Acquiring Person